Frequently Asked Questions

 Are members of Europe considered as internationals when it comes to admissions?

-If you are not considered as a Home student, or do not have Pre-Settled status, then you will be charged International fees.
-Please have a look at the Imperial and the EU page on the website, as well as our Tuition fees page for more information.
+If you are not considered a Home student for tuition fee purposes, then you will be charged International fees.
+Please have a look at the International student support page on the website, as well as our tuition fees page for more information.

 How many places are there for international students?

 We have approximately 74 places per cohort.
 This is around 20% of our intake.
-The department of health applies an overseas cap for medical school places.
+The department of health applies a cap on medical school places for overseas students.

 If four A levels are taken, would an offer be made incorporating all four subjects or just the usual three?
 And what about EPQ?